 "Yo era ateo, pero ya no lo soy...
 Nadie sabe toda la verdad.
 No sé en qué demonios creo, pero siento la uña de Dios rascándome por dentro desde la oscuridad y de vuelta a la luz...
 Con los años he perdido mi ateísmo y me he hecho creyente en la Inteligencia Universal.
 El misterio de la consciencia humana es suficiente para hacerle perder el sentido a cualquiera".

-The footballer and his wife talk about their story of life,
+The footballer and his wife talk about their story of life, their Christian faith and the blessing of their marriage

 In 2000, at the age of 18, Ricardo Kaká suffered a freak in a serious accident while he was beginning to emerge as the special footballing talent of Brazil.
 While he was in a swimming club, he plunged down a waterslide and hit his head on the bottom of the pool.
 He broke his vertebrae and the doctors feared that the injury might leave him paralysed.
 Thank God, he got better, and within weeks, he was back on the pitch;